UCDavisLibrary/ava/README.md

 1. Create a Pull Request

 ## Progress
-As of November 6, 2018, 180 AVAs are complete.
-61 remain to be completed nation-wide.
+As of May 30, 2019, 198 AVAs are complete.
+43 remain to be completed nation-wide.
 AVAs for California, Arizona, & Colorado are complete.
+California's boundaries are undergoing a quality control process to ensure the boundaries are as correct as we can make them.

 ### UC Davis
 UC Davis completed boundaries for the northern California, Arizona, and Colorado AVAs.
 Issues marked with the "UC Davis" label are designated for UC Davis to work on.
 They will continue adding AVAs moving east across the county.

 ### UC Santa Barbara
-UC Santa Barbara completed boundaries for the southern California AVAs (marked with the "UC Santa Barbara" label in the Issues list) November 2017.
-They are currently working on boundaries for Oregon and Washigton.
+UC Santa Barbara completed boundaries for the southern California AVAs (marked with the "UC Santa Barbara" label in the Issues list) November 2017 and have subsequently contributed many boundaries in Oregon and Washigton.

+### Virginia Tech
+Virginia Tech plans to complete boundaries in and around Virginia.
+These boundaries are marked with the "Virginia Tech" label in the Issues list.

 ### Additional Partnerships
 University entities (departments, labs, research groups, etc.) or other organizations interested in becoming project partners should contact us.
 We're happy to discuss new partnerships in building this and similar datasets!
 A partnership is not necessary, however, to contribute.